-The Courtiers Investment Grade Bond fund is classified in the Investment Association Global Bonds Sector.
+The Courtiers Global (ex-UK) Equity Income Fund is classified in the Investment Association Global Equity Income sector.

-Funds in this sector invest at least 80% of their assets in fixed interest securities
+Funds in this sector invest at least 80% of their assets globally in shares.

 A retail or institutional investor, with an investment horizon of at least 5 to 10 years, who is prepared to accept some risk.